Be3tle/blad-mern-client-side/README.md

-Certainly!
-Here's a modified version of your project details focusing on how the technologies, including JWT, are implemented in the project:
+Great!
+Let's incorporate information about Firebase being used for user authentication in the project:

 ---